Doel Nuclear Power Station

 4

-PWR (pressurized water reactor) type nuclear reactors, 3 of which are in operation and 1 is being decommissioned
+PWR (pressurized water reactor) type nuclear reactors, 2 of which are in operation and 2 are being decommissioned

 Icon